haskell-effectful/effectful/README.md

 2. Easy to use API (no boilerplate code and dealing with arcane types).

-3. Correct semantics in presence of runtime exceptions (no more lost state modifications).
+3. Correct semantics in presence of runtime exceptions (no more discarded state updates).

 4. Seamless integration with the existing ecosystem (`exceptions`, `monad-control`, `unliftio-core`, `resourcet` etc.).

-5. Effects can be defined for either

-   - static dispatch (as fast as it gets, single interpretation) or

-   - dynamic dispatch (a bit slower, multiple interpretations),

-   depending on your needs.
+5. Support for thread local and shared state.

+6. Support for statically and dynamically dispatched effects.

 ## Motivation